 Which is more important, speakers of amplifiers?
 Speakers and amplifiers are equally important for music playback.
 Speakers (even in headphones) are necessary transducers that convert audio signals into sound waves.
-Amplifiers are needed to boost phono, mic, instrument and line level signals up to speaker level to properly drive the speakers.
+Amplifiers are needed to boost phono, mic, instrument and line level signals up to speaker level to drive the speakers properly.

 Whether you’re researching to help determine how to spend your budget or are interested in whether improving the amp or speakers will have the most benefit to a given sound system, this article is here to help you out.

 Put simply, speakers and amplifiers are equally important.

 Speakers are necessary as transducers.
 Their job is to convert the electrical audio signals into sound waves that we can enjoy.
 This is true of the largest subwoofers and the tiniest earphones.

 High-quality speakers are typically designed to recreate the audio in the most accurate way possible (particularly with hi-fi speakers and studio monitors).
 Alternatively, they may be intended to colour the audio in a sonically-pleasing way (popular in hi-fi, bookshelf and home entertainment system speakers).

 Related article: How Do Speakers Produce Sound?
 (A Helpful Beginner’s Guide).

 Amplifiers are necessary to drive the speakers with sufficient audio signal levels.
 This is also true of the largest subwoofers to the tiniest earphones.
 Recorded audio is typically at line level and needs to be amplified significantly (often by 10-100x) to drive speakers properly.
 The impedance of such audio signals is also typically converted by amplifiers to better suit the speakers in question.